Family Medical Leave Act (FMLA)

 The Family and Medical Leave Act (FMLA) is a federal statute, whereas the California Family Rights Act (CFRA) is a California statue.
 These statues are identical except for two important areas.
 The FMLA requires that the employee's doctor disclose the medical diagnosis of the employee.
 Under CFRA the medical diagnosis is not going to be disclosed by the doctor, providing privacy for California patient.

 The second advantage of CFRA is that it can be combined with Pregnancy Leave of Absence to provide employees with up to seven months of leave for pregnancy.
 Employers typically designate the employees' rights under FMLA; notwithstanding the employer's designation, employees retain their rights under CFRA.
 It is important for an attorney to represent you to make sure you get those rights.

 Learn more about the difference between FMLA and CFRA.

-Attorney Alan Newman has been more than 30 years of legal experience.He is a Harvard Law School graduate who has helped countless clients take on their employers when their rights have been denied.
+Attorney Alan Newman has been a pioneer in the legal world more than 35 years.He is a Harvard Law School graduate who has helped countless clients take on their employers when their rights have been denied.
 Mr. Newman is a tough litigator who has taken on companies big and small, including major corporations like Walmart, Denny's, Boeing and Home Depot.